sprblm/dots-patterns/patterns/whisper-links.md

 Consider only allowing a certain number of failed attempts to protect against spammers and brute-force attacks.
 See [password-authenticated key agreement](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement) for more implementation details.

 This could be used in conjunction with [QR code verification](qr-code-verification) if two users are able to share an image or are in the same physical location.

 ## Potential Problems with Whisper Links

-Use longer lengths for higher security use cases and shorter lengths for links intended to be publicly-accessible.
+Use longer lengths for higher security use cases and shorter lengths for links intended to be publicly accessible.
 The longer the code, the less likely it is that an attacker could randomly guess the whisper link and connect to an unauthorized computer.
 However, longer links may be more difficult to copy and remember.